 “The Queen is in the lodge.”

 Philip set down the saddle.
-He was tired in the way a man gets after six years of a campaign that never truly ends — not broken, but worn smooth at the edges.
+He was tired in the way a man gets after six years of a campaign that never truly ends.
 He didn’t need a queen tonight.
 He needed a bath, a meal, and silence.

 “I’ll see her at once, though I should bathe first.
 I smell of horse and blood.”